 D ana Tupinambá is a singer/songwriter, composer, guitarist, vihuelist and music teacher from Košice, Slovakia, currently living in Vienna, Austria.
 Dana’s music has been described as beautifully ethereal and atmospheric, touching the hearts of many.
 Critics and fans, fond of her music, describe her style as very inventive, magical, remarkable, haunting, and very delicate.
 She has two albums with her original songs and compositions out: RAIN OF PEACE (2006) and LEAF (2012).

 Dana comes from an artistic family, and she fell in love with music and poetry since her childhood, devoting herself to a variety of musical styles such as Early, Baroque and classical music, Folk, Brazilian and Portuguese music, Celtic and British folk, Slavic choral music, Jazz, Psychedelic Rock and Blues where she finds the inspirations for her music and songwriting.

-She began playing guitar, recorder, and piano as a child, sang in a choir, entered the Conservatory of Košice (1997), and then moved on to musical studies at the University of Music and Performing Arts in Vienna (2006) and Escola Superior de Música in Lisbon (2002).
+She began playing guitar, recorder, and piano as a child, sang in a choir, entered the Conservatory of Košice (1997), and then moved on to musical studies at the University of Music and Performing Arts in Vienna (2006, Master of Arts) and Escola Superior de Música in Lisbon (2002).

 A classically trained musician/guitarist, Dana also plays other musical instruments: vihuela, piano, recorder, percussion, glockenspiel, electric bass, and organ.
 She composes and arranges her music for a variety of different instruments (violoncello, viola da gamba, string trio, string quartet, oboe, trumpet, flugelhorn, saxophone, flute, recorder, harmonica, bass, glockenspiel, celeste, fender rhodes, harpsichord, organ, vocal choir, etc.) and composes her solo pieces mostly for guitar, piano and organ.